Intended Audience

 Arrow Functions in PHP

-Arrow functions are a similar feature to closures, but they provide a more concise syntax for writing anonymous functions with shorter and simpler expressions.
+Arrow functions (sometimes referred to as "short closures") are a similar feature to closures, but they provide a more concise syntax for writing anonymous functions with shorter and simpler expressions.

 Rather than defining them using the function

-keyword and wrapping the body in curly braces like with closures, arrow functions use the fn
+keyword and wrapping the body in curly braces like with closures, PHP arrow functions use the fn

 keyword and a single expression.
 It's also important to note that arrow functions must return a value.
 So they can't be used for functions that don't return a value, whereas closures can.